Table of Contents

 Small promotions do not force customers to change their spending patterns because they can easily rearrange their budget.
-In reality, however, small promotions do affect which items are purchased.
+However, small promotions do affect which items are purchased.
 Thus marketers can target small promotions at highly profitable items to encourage customers to spend more on those items.

 Example 1: Retail